 Bad news about extinct species

-"I think we have gotten to the point where every signal around us could be like a 'canary in the mine': the extinction of any one of the next species could indicate that the next is ours," says Aaron Smith, an environmental mathematician and statistician at the University of Ottawa.
+“I think we've gotten to the point where each signal around us could be like a 'canary in the mine': the extinction of any one of the next species could mean that ours is next,” says Aaron Smith, expert mathematician and environmental statistician at the University of Ottawa.

 Smith is one of the co-authors of the recent study that showed the death in the past 50 years of 3 billion birds in North America, 30% of the total population.